-On behalf of the Nunavut Liquor and Cannabis Board, I am pleased to submit the annual report for the Nunavut Liquor and Cannabis Board and the audited financial statements for the Board's operations for the fiscal year ended March 31, 2022.
-This report is submitted pursuant to section 9(1) of the Nunavut Liquor Act.
+On behalf of the Nunavut Liquor and Cannabis Board, I am pleased to submit the annual report for the Nunavut Liquor and Cannabis Board and the audited financial statements for the Board's operations for the fiscal year ended March 31, 2023.
+This report is submitted pursuant to section 9(1) of Nunavut's Liquor Act.